MonkeyDmagnas/devops_task/README.md

 ```
 kubectl apply -f https://raw.githubusercontent.com/projectcalico/flannel/v3.25.0/manifests/flannel.yaml
 ```
-▪Run ‘kubectl get nodes’ to check the state of the nodes•
+▪Run ‘kubectl get nodes’ to check the state of the nodes.\
+Here are some screeenshot as a proof that is setup as tasks are given:

 ![Alt text](images/image1.png)
 ![Alt text](images/image2.png)